Azure/cortana-intelligence-price-analytics/Walkthrough 1 - Promotion Simulation/PromoSimulationWalkthrough.md

 and Text Sentiment Analysis).

-Click Add and paste the URL and API key of the PromotionSimulation web service from the Instructions page at the end of the deployment.
+Click Add and paste the URL and API key of the PromotionSimulation web service from the Instructions page shown when the solution deployment completed.
-If you closed that page, you can come back to it from the [Deployments section of Cortana Intelligence Quick Starts](https://start.cortanaintelligence.com/Deployments).
+If you closed that page, you can return to it from the [Deployments section of Cortana Intelligence Quick Starts](https://start.cortanaintelligence.com/Deployments).

 ## Promotion Simulation

-In the spreadsheet, find the Simulate Promotion tab.
+In the workbook, find the Simulate Promotion spreadsheet.
 It has a yellow box with instructions.
 You have already completed the first step of those instructions (set up web service).

 Follow the instructions in the spreadsheet, but choose A18 as the destination (output) cell.